Roger-Parkinson-EHP/dev-experience/README.md

 ---

+## Vision

+> *"This is a place that can turn into an amazing collection of tools that help us work faster and better."*
+> — Jonathan Rose, CEO

+**The Goal**: Maximize productivity.
+Minimize friction.
+Accelerate development.

+This repository, combined with [lc](https://github.com/licensecorporation/lc), forms the productivity engine for License Corporation.
+Together they deliver:

+- **AI-assisted development** at full speed, without IP concerns
+- **Integrated testing and CI/CD** baked into the workflow
+- **Visualization and observability** throughout the development process
+- **Controls built in by design** - not bolted on as afterthoughts

+The storm is coming.
+This is how we're ready for it.

+---

 ## What This Is

 This repository provisions developers with compliant AI tools.
 Clone it, run setup, authenticate, and you're ready to build.